 What surprised me with this Irish Vegetarian Stew wasnโt the flavor.
 It was how the timing changed how we felt after eating it.

 Most people cook stew hard and fast.
 They bring it to a strong boil and keep it there until everything is soft.
 I did that for years.
-The stew tasted fine, but it sat heavy.
+The stew tasted fine, but it sat heavyโmuch like the weighted feeling you get after a heavy homemade Big Mac copycat.
 We felt full in a way that slowed us down.

 The small change that made the biggest difference was keeping the heat low once everything went into the pot.
 A gentle simmer lets the potatoes break down slowly, the mushrooms stay tender, and the broth turn smooth instead of thick and muddy.
-When I started cooking it this way, the meal felt lighter, and we stopped reaching for snacks later at night.
+This lighter technique reminds me of how I prepare oven-roasted garlic cabbage steaks; when you treat the vegetables with a bit of patience, the meal feels lighter, and we stopped reaching for snacks later at night.

 Thereโs a simple reason behind it.
 High heat can stress vegetables and push starches out too fast, which affects both texture and how the body handles the meal.
 Slow heat keeps things calm, in the pot and afterward.